Tips on Handling Log File

 #!/bin/bash

 #ck_alert_log.sh: Check alert.log for ORA- errors.
-Preferably run as
+Please run

 export PATH=/bin:/usr/bin:/usr/sbin:/sbin